AlexBHarley/deepstream.io-website/src/tutorials/integrations/cache-hazelcast/readme.md

 ---

 #### What is Hazelcast?
-Hazelcast is a distributed caching layer, organised as a grid of independent nodes that sync their state.
+Hazelcast is a distributed caching layer, organized as a grid of independent nodes that sync their state.
 On top of that, Hazelcast allows to perform computations based on the stored data and even supports basic server side messaging.

 #### Why use Hazelcast with deepstream?
 Hazelcast can be a good choice as a fast and scalable caching layer for deepstream.
 It can outperform other caches like Redis in cluster-mode, but is a bit trickier to set up.